1bench, modern TimescaleDB GUI client

 Row Insertion

 Insert new rows into tables and hypertables through a visual form.
-No need to write INSERT statements manually.
+Respects defaults, FKs, and constraints.

 Table Operations

-Truncate or drop tables with confirmation dialogs to prevent accidental data loss in production.
+Truncate or drop tables with confirmation dialogs and dependency warnings to prevent accidental data loss.

 Export to SQL, CSV & JSON

-Export time-series query results and table data to SQL, CSV, or JSON for analysis, reporting, or sharing.
+Export time-series query results or table data to SQL, CSV, or JSON.
+Filter and project from the dialog.

 Data Import